 Safety Audits - In addition to the required campus and facility safety audits conducted every three years, the district periodically has independent safety and security audits using outside subject matter experts per the district's Strategic Plan.
-The last state-required security audit was conducted in 2014, with plans in 2017 to complete the next audit.
-In addition, CISD had an audit of its surveillance camera and keyless entry systems done in 2016.
+The last state-required security audit was conducted in 2017.
+In addition, CISD had an independent third-party audit of its surveillance camera and keyless entry systems done in 2016.

-Safety Drills - The district conducts five different types of drills throughout the year.
+Safety Drills - The district conducts different types of drills throughout the year.
 Campuses practice each drill one time per semester with the exception of the Evacuation drill which is held monthly.
 The drills are Standard Response Protocols that include:

-#SAFEdragon Communications - We communicate via Twitter @Carrollisd, Facebook Official News of Carroll ISD and through our Connect-ED telephone messaging and email system.
+#SAFEdragon Communications - We communicate via Twitter @Carrollisd, Facebook Official News of Carroll ISD, our Mobile Dragon App, and through our Connect-ED telephone messaging and email system.
 Information is also posted to our CISD website.
 Communications regarding health and safety are identified by the hasthtag #SAFEdragon.

 Additional #SAFEdragon topics